LGN520/farreach-public/ycsb-implementation.md

 	* Others
 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)

-- 10.25
+- 10.26
 	+ Siyuan
-		- Dump more latency info and update latency calculation script to consider server rotation simulation effect
 		- Update JNI for range query
-			- TODO: Invoke _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist of libcommon in JNI-based socket
+			- Invoke _udprecvlarge_multisrc_ipfrag and TODO _udprecvlarge_multisrc_ipfrag_dist of libcommon in JNI-based socket
-				+ TODO: If under server rotation, directly return after receiving all SCANRES_SPLITs of one src (one server / one server + one switch) (change libcommon by Siyuan)
+				+ TODO: If under server rotation, directly return after receiving all SCANRES_SPLITs of one src (one server / one server + one switch) (change libcommon)
-				+ TODO: Pass one Java dyanmic array as a parameter to store the encoded result
+				+ Pass one Java dyanmic array as a parameter to store the encoded result
 					* TODO: In JNI, encode all C dynamic arrays as one dynamic array, copy it to the Java dynamic array
 					* TODO: In JAVA, decode the single Java dynamic array into multiple dynamic arrays
 			- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java